our impact

 Editorial independence means creating the conditions for journalists to do their job, within the framework of the editorial line, independently of external powers (both economic and political) and internal powers (the commercial interests of the company, the interests of shareholders).

 A subscription-based media outlet survives on the trust of its readers.
-This trust cannot be dictated; it must be earned, little by little.
+This trust cannot be dictated; it must be earnt, little by little.
 In 2017, we adopted and published a code of ethics.
-It sets out the rules we follow in order to manage conflicts of interest.
-In 2017, we also set up a working group dedicated to ethics.
-This group is consulted to give advice, check that the code is being followed and expand it if necessary.
+It sets out the rules we follow to manage conflicts of interest.
+We also set up a working group dedicated to ethics.
+This group is consulted to give advice, check that the code is being followed and add to it if necessary.

 In 2024, this working group was expanded to better represent the sales teams.
 Raquel Letrilliart, account executive, and Céline Perrouault, account manager, joined the group during the year as representatives of the sales teams.

-To boost our impact, each year we aim to grow our audience, develop our information offering and improve our product.
-At the same time, we cultivate transparency about how we produce our information and run our business
+To boost our impact, each year we aim to grow our audience, develop our coverage and improve our product.
+At the same time, we cultivate transparency about how we produce our coverage and run our business.

 In 2024, our audience continued to grow and diversify, reaching 1,543 subscriber organisations.
 The year in which this report was written was particularly intense, marked by one election after another and the dawn of an unprecedented period for the political ecosystem and our Paris-based journalists.
 At the same time, our editorial team’s work was made easier by the development of our in-house CMS, saving us valuable time.
-Our subscribers also benefited from time savings with the release of AI-powered reports, making it easier to follow parliamentary proceedings.
+Our subscribers also benefited from AI-powered reports, making it easier to follow parliamentary proceedings.

 In 2024, the number of organisations subscribing to Contexte continued to grow at a steady pace (+14.3%).
 We now have more than 1,500 subscriber organisations, representing approximately 14,000 readers.

-This growth was driven in particular by a busy political agenda, including the European elections, the dissolution of the National Assembly and the vote of no confidence in the government.
+This growth was driven in particular by a busy political agenda, including the European elections, the dissolution of the National Assembly and the no-confidence vote in the French government.

-We continued to invest in marketing to maximise the reach of our work and therefore our audience, with a view to consolidating both our brand awareness and commercial acquisition.
+We continued to invest in marketing to maximise the reach of our work and audience, with a view to consolidating both our brand awareness and commercial acquisition.

 We tested and developed new formats on social media to better showcase our content (short videos to promote the rebroadcast of Contexte Live, carousels to present our investigations and scoops, etc.)

-We are constantly seeking to fulfil our mission of informing those involved in democracy better.
+We are constantly aiming to better inform those involved in democracy.
 In 2024, we therefore sought to gain a better understanding of our audiences.
 We researched the types of customers and prospects we have, their sizes and how they use our content and services, and we realised that our commercial offering no longer reflected the reality of the market.
-For example, despite the bounce-back mentioned in our 2023 impact report, our sales team noted difficulties in selling subscriptions to NGOs and educational institutions, particularly for financial reasons.
+For example, despite the recovery mentioned in our 2023 impact report, our sales team noted difficulties in selling subscriptions to NGOs and educational institutions, mainly due to financial reasons.

-We have therefore embarked on a review of our offering with two objectives in mind:
+We are therefore reviewing our offering with two objectives in mind:

-To be more useful in meeting the new needs of our target audiences.
+To be better at meeting the new needs of our target audiences.

 To be more accessible, to enable all organisations to subscribe, regardless of their size and resources.